July 22, 2020

 COVID-19 has exposed a number of nutritional vulnerabilities that are increasing risk to public health – from nutrition-related conditions that lead to poorer outcomes for those who contract the virus to food security hardships brought about by the pandemic’s economic turmoil.
 The Department of Nutrition at the UNC Gillings School of Global Public Health recently received funding from the NC TraCS Institute and Sanofi to support students and faculty exploring the effects of COVID-19 on food insecurity and other issues impacted by nutrition, such as immunity and chronic disease management.

 The grant from NC TraCS will fund a study led by Alice Ammerman, DrPH, Mildred Kaufman Distinguished Professor of nutrition and director of the Center for Health Promotion and Disease Prevention (HPDP), to research policies and programs that make meals more accessible during the pandemic for K-12 children in North Carolina.
-Ammerman and her team at HDPD will be evaluating the implementation effectiveness of nutrition safety net programs throughout N.C.
+Ammerman and her team at HPDP will evaluate the implementation effectiveness of nutrition safety net programs throughout N.C.

 “I am excited to be collaborating with one of my current and three of my former nutrition doctoral students on this TraCS project, which will help us understand how some of the creative approaches to feeding children during COVID-19 might actually be long-term solutions for reaching more families in need,” said Ammerman.